Claire Mulvihill, Lung Cancer Support Nurse, Lung Foundation Australia

 - Low red blood cells (anaemia)

-- It’s important to discuss these tips with your health professional to determine which are suitable for your needs.
+Make sure you talk to your health professional about these tips to determine which are suitable for your needs.